 FACTS ABOUT 17-YEAR-OLD PRIMARY AND CAUCUS VOTING:

-- 17-year-olds can vote in primaries and caucuses in nearly half of states
+- 17-year-olds can vote in primaries and caucuses in half of U.S. states

 - In Alaska, Kansas, North Dakota and Washington, 17-year-old Democrats may caucus, but are barred from participating in the Republican caucus.

 - This patchwork policy creates confusion and can potentially disenfranchise eligible voters.
 Parties should act nationally to make this practice a norm.

 - In 2008, there were more than four million 17-year-olds in America

 - Young eligible voters (18 to 29 year-olds) have traditionally voted at the lowest rates because they are not prepared for participation.

 - This policy ensures more young people are on the voter rolls and prepared to participate in the general election.

 - 17-year-old primary and caucus voting does not require state legislative action

 - State parties have broad authority over their nominating contests.

 - They may request to allow 17-year-old primary voting by asserting their First Amendment freedom of association rights.